'We just didn't know how to be a mum or dad'

 The "Small Wonders" DVD has been put together by the Best Beginnings charity, which worked with six medical Royal Colleges, Unicef and a range of other organisations involved in child health.

 Vicki says she wished she'd had the DVD when she gave birth.
 "I know if I'd had the opportunity to have seen someone on their journey when Jacob was born I would have felt so much better.
-This DVD is going to improve people's lives."'So vulnerable'
+This DVD is going to improve people's lives."

 It follows 14 families, treated in 10 hospitals, from birth to their child's first birthdays.